linebender/linebender.github.io/content/wiki/curves/squircle/index.md

 The Figma blog suggests “smoothed curvature profiles” which have a piecewise linear relationship between arc length and curvature.
 It then goes on to approximate them with cubic Bézier segments, but their approximation has fairly significant curvature discontinuities when joining to the circular arc.
-The clothoid squircle is worth describing explicitly, as it has G2 continuity (as opposed to G1 for the Figma approximation)
+The clothoid squircle is worth describing explicitly, as it has G2 continuity (as opposed to G1 for the Figma approximation).

 The behavior is generally similar to the Figma variant.
 Without a flat side, it is only capable of a gauge between $\sqrt{0.5}$ (0.707) and 0.790.